-During the fall of 2016, we had the pleasure to form a long lasting partnership with InVision.
+During the fall of 2016, we had the pleasure of forming a long-lasting partnership with InVision.
 Our first project together was to create a series of illustrations for a blog post they had in the works for Halloween 2016 they called "Halloween Costumes Only Designers Would Know".
 We would go on to create a second version of these the following year and many other projects since.

-When we started out with the project, we knew that we wanted to create between 10 to 12 characters in total and came up with a large variety of ideas for what the costumes could be or could represent.
+When we started the project, we knew that we wanted to create between 10 to 12 characters in total and came up with a large variety of ideas for the costumes and the characters who would wear them.
 We knew we wanted to include elements that designers and other creatives would instantly recognize.
-We would later do the same thing for our next series from the following year with "Halloween Costumes only Tech People Would Know."
+We would later do the same thing for our next series, "Halloween Costumes only Tech People Would Know."

 Once we had our list narrowed down to 10 costumes, we began the process of sketching and developing our ideas visually.
-During this time we were traveling so we decided to stick to traditional sketches—using pencil and paper—vs doing it on the computer with the Wacom Cintiq tablet.
+During this time we were traveling so we decided to stick to traditional sketches, using pencil and paper.

 Some of the concepts were approved quickly within the first round of sketches while others went through three or four rounds of sketches before we had everything nailed down.